premsinghchahuan/To-Do-web-r/README.md

+# To-Do-web-r
+A responsive To-Do Task Board web app built with React and Vite.
+Organize your tasks into "To Do", "In Progress", and "Completed" columns with edit, delete, and status-changing features.
+Styled with Bootstrap and custom CSS.

+Resources

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.